Phileosopher/toolbox/README.md

 - Sometimes it's very educational or downright _fun_ to reinvent the wheel.
 - If someone has severe trust issues, they'll make an open-source or de-(thing) version of that thing.

-However, if I need something to stretch audio or batch-compare files, my largest mental hurdle is knowing it even _exists_.
-Even when a tool is obsolete, placed behind a paywall, merged into some other software suite, or just plain forgotten, that idea lives on and someone else will usually pick up the torch.
+However, if I need something to stretch audio or batch-compare files, the largest mental hurdle is knowing it even _exists_.
+I'm perfectly aware a tool can become obsolete, forced behind a paywall, merged into some other software suite, no longer supported, or [was closed-source the entire time](https://trendless.tech/floss).
+The idea, however, almost always lives on, and someone else typically reinvents it.

 ## 3. Future Convenience